 - Reasons for using I-scope

+- Requirements for using I-scope

 - The I-scope probe

 - Current and voltage measurement using I-scope.

 REASONS FOR USING I-SCOPE

 The main benefit of using I-scope is to provide you with power data of the running application in real time so you can view the power profile and optimize your code for better power efficiency.
 The C-SPY Timeline window displays power data in correlation with the application source code to enable power analysis of the program flow.